drarkadeep/pro-projects/antarctic-movie-maker/readme.md

 # This is the source code for [Antarctic Movie Maker](https://youtu.be/hcqhivp8yOk)

 This is the Antarctic MovieMaker that converts text, image and clips into Videos.
+Most of the sample images are from [pexels](https://pexels.com).
+Huge thanks to the independent photographers for providiing quality content free of cost.
 Here is the comprehensive documentation for the Antarctic Movie Maker:

 #### Imports
 - `json`: For loading JSON data.